-Measure of Success: Criteria that shows the impact of the work.
+Measure of Success: Criteria that shows how well the school is accomplishing their action steps.
 The measures may be quantitative or qualitative but are observable in some way.

 Progress Monitoring: Process used to assess the implementation of the plan, the rate of improvement, and the effectiveness of the plan.
 The description should include the artifacts to be reviewed, specific timelines, and responsible individuals.